-Consider a signature VS-fsig that is the same as that of VS-machine, above, with the addition of the failure status actions (as before).
-We define VS-property as a parameterized property of a timed sequence pair $(\beta, \infty)$ over external actions of VS-fsig.
-The parameterized property is defined as follows.
+Consider a signature VS-fsig that is the same as that of VS-machine, above, with the addition of the failure status actions (as in Figure 4).
+We define VS-property as a parameterized property of a timed sequence pair (β, ∞) over external actions of VS-fsig.
+The parameterized property is defined in Figure 7.
 Parameters b and d are nonnegative reals, and Q is a set of processors.
+For the clause (d) of VS-property, the correspondence between the messages and safe events is formally guaranteed by the cause function whose existence and uniqueness are asserted in Lemma 4.2.